Jeffrey Marchessault, MD

 Orthopaedic Hand Surgery

 Dr. Marchessault is a board certified orthopedic surgeon.
-He also has Certification of Additional Qualification in hand surgery after completing fellowship training in hand, wrist, elbow and microvascular surgery at Allegheny General Hospital in Pittsburgh.
+He also has a subspeciality certificate in Orthopaedic Surgery of the Hand after completing fellowship training in hand, wrist, elbow, and microvascular surgery at Allegheny General Hospital in Pittsburgh.

-Dr. Marchessault is a member of the American Academy of Orthopedic Surgeons, the American Society for Surgery of the Hand, and the American Association of Hand Surgeons.
+Dr. Marchessault is a member of the American Academy of Orthopedic Surgeons, the American Society for Surgery of the Hand (ASSH), and the American Association of Hand Surgeons (AAHS).
 He graduated Summa Cum Laude at the University of Massachusetts, majoring in Zoology and was admitted to the Phi Beta Kappa honor society.

 Dr. Marchessault is a 28 year military veteran having served 3 years in the Army and 25 years in the Air Force.
 He attended the Uniformed Services University of the Health Sciences, the only military medical school, before serving as a Flight Surgeon in both the U.S. Special Operations and the 18th Fighter Wing.
-He met his wife Michelle, during orthopedic residency training in Lubbock, Texas, where they married.
 He later served tours in Iraq, then Afghanistan, as an orthopedic surgeon.
+He moved to Tennessee after retiring in 2012.
 He now performs medical missionary work in Haiti every year as a member of an orthopaedic team on behalf of the CRUDEM foundation.

 Dr. Marchessault prides himself most of all on educating patients on what their problem is, what the non-surgical and surgical treatment options are, and a shared decision-making process between he and his patients.